DHB Bank: Activities

 DHB Bank's activities are anchored in traditional commercial banking, based primarily on retail funding (and wholesale funding to a certain extent) and mainly wholesale asset generation (again relatively small retail asset generation).
 DHB Bank's business model and revenue stream fully rely on real banking transactions, and there is no reliance on any kind of speculative income.
 Therefore, the bank tries to minimize the market risk by avoiding FX position or interest rate position, and derivative transactions are mainly done for assets and liabilities hedging purposes.
 The bank conducts its activities through the executional authorities and responsibilities of the Managing Board (MB), under the supervision of the Supervisory Board (SB), and cascades these down throughout the organization founded on different building blocks (i.e. departments and functions).

 DHB Bank's retail operations consist of retail deposits and consumer loans.
 Retail deposits are collected from Germany and the Netherlands via Internet and call centre channels.

 On the assets side, wholesale banking is the foremost revenue generation source for DHB Bank.
 The bank's wholesale asset generation activities are centralized at the head office in Rotterdam.
-Wholesale asset generation activities comprise primarily placements in the form of corporate loans, syndications, to an extent bilateral loan to banks, and securities investments.
+Wholesale asset generation activities comprise primarily placements in the form of corporate loans, syndications, to an extent bilateral loan to banks.
 Geographical diversity is an essential feature of DHB Bank's activities on the asset side with exposures primarily in the European Economic Area (EEA).